lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 Migrations become more about evolving how we interpret the log than about permanently mutating state in place.

-## My dream
+## My thinking

-All those problems stem from the same underlying issue: we lack a coherent, explicit model of what our operations and states are, and what laws they obey.
+All those problems stem from the same underlying issue: **we lack a coherent, explicit model of what our operations and states are, and what laws they obey.**

-An algebraic view does not require heavy formalism.
-It means:
+I would like to (without unneeded complexity):

-- Declaring properties of operations and states explicitly (idempotent, associative, commutative, monotone).
+- Declare properties of operations and states explicitly (idempotent, associative, commutative, monotone).
-- Giving data types merge operations with clear laws (monoids, semilattices) where possible.
+- Give data types merge operations with clear laws (monoids, semilattices) where possible.
-- Centralizing validation and invariants per operation.
+- Centralize validation and invariants per operation.
 - Treating execution timing and infrastructure as separate concerns.
 - Using event sourcing as a stable backbone for evolution and migration.

-From there, you can start building tooling:

-- A runtime that uses these properties to schedule, retry, sync and merge.
-- A code structure where features are composable blocks, not tangled edits.
-- A migration strategy that is repeatable and safer by construction.

 That's my dream: a system where composition, synchronization and evolution are guided by explicit laws.
+If you are interested in those themes DM me **today**.